-You don’t have to so comprehensive about this as long as you give out the most important details about you to the world.
-If ever, you plan to make a giveaway or course in the future, this is also the place where you state these as part of your offer.
+You don’t have to so comprehensive about this.
+That is as long as you give out the most important details about you to the world.
+If you plan to make a giveaway or course in the future, this is also the right place where you state these as part of your offer.
 In summary, simply look into these questions and answer them to create your about page.

 - Who are you?

 - Do you have any writing background or accolades to share?

 - Do you have books or works to share?

 - What do you have to offer to your readers or clients?

 You don’t have to fill in so much blah blah on this page except a few words to inform your readers how you can get in touch with them.
 So, you can simply say like the format below or you can add more spice to it.

 “If you want to say your thoughts about my posts, any concerns or issues you want to tell me, you can fill in the required information below.
 Looking forward to your messages.”

 For the on-site form, you can download a plugin.
 If it’s included in the theme package, you can take advantage of it as well.
 Make sure you adjust its settings to the default email to yours to ensure you receive messages right through your inbox.

 First 5 Epic Blog Posts